6 signs that your friendship isn't serving you and it might be time to let it go

 A good friend will respect your personal boundaries and will usually understand the need for such boundaries.
 They will be respectful when you request space and are consistent with your set boundaries.
 Setting boundaries are a means to protect you, your relationship, and your physical and mental health.
 Healthy boundaries allows you to communicate needs to your friends, while also fostering a relationship built on transparency, respect, and honesty.
 When a person decides to set boundaries, it is a way to communicate needs in a honest and transparent way so the other friend understands where you're coming from.

 If your friend's behavior is consistently crossing your boundaries or disregarding your needs and feelings, that may be a sign of an unhealthy dynamic.
 Disrespecting your personal needs and space can often lead to conflict, which can strain the friendship.
-Having a friend in your life that provides some stability and also has your best interests at heart may be aspects to consider when you decide if this friendship benefits you.
+Having a friend in your life that provides some stability and also has your best interests at heart may be aspects to consider when you decide if this friendship serves you or if it's time to let it go.

 Setting boundaries which are disregarded can leave you feeling frustrated, used, and trapped in a friendship that is no longer serving you.

-Your gut or instinct is a powerful tool .
-If you consistently feel bad around someone- whether that be anxious, stressed, or even just drained- it might be time to reevaluate the relationship.
+Your gut or instinct is a powerful tool.
+If you consistently feel bad around someone- whether that be anxious, stressed, or even just drained- it might be time to reevaluate the relationship andreach a point of acceptance that the friendship might be over.

 A friend who encourages you to engage in unhealthy habits- whether that be using drugs or alcohol, skipping class, or not taking care of yourself- may not be a friendship to supports your well-being.
 A true friend who wants to see you succeed and will support your decisions to live a healthy lifestyle, will help you in maintaining routines and habits that promote your well-being.
 If your friend is pressuring you into making choices that are not in your best interest on a repeated basis, it might be time to end the friendship.